eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 ### Debug your Vehicle App

-In the [introduction about debugging](/docs/getting-started/quickstart/#debug-vehicle-app), you saw how to start a debugging session.
+In the [introduction about debugging](/docs/tutorials/quickstart/#debugging-vehicle-app), you saw how to start a debugging session.
 In this section, you will learn what is happening in the background.

-The debug session launch settings are already prepared for the `VehicleApp`.
+The debug session launch settings are already prepared for the `VehicleApp` in `/.vscode/launch.json`.

 ```JSON
 "configurations": [